What is a visibility analysis for a B2B website?

-Is Your Business Website Visible?
+Is Your Business to Business Website Visible?

 If you are thinking there is nothing wrong you might want to reconsider.
-Are you getting traffic or visitors to your website?
-Do you know?

 - Are you getting traffic or visitors to your website?